 ABOUT BREPOCITINIB

-Priovant’s lead molecule is brepocitinib, a potent dual inhibitor of TYK2 and JAK1.
+Priovant’s lead molecule is brepocitinib, an oral once-daily dual inhibitor of TYK2 and JAK1.
 By selectively inhibiting both TYK2 and JAK1, brepocitinib is optimized to suppress signaling of a wide range of TYK2- and JAK1-dependent cytokines linked to autoimmunity, including type I and type II interferon, IL-6, IL-12, and IL-23.

-Oral brepocitinib has been evaluated in 15 completed Phase 1 and Phase 2 studies, including five placebo-controlled Phase 2 studies.
-All five of these placebo-controlled Phase 2 studies generated statistically significant and clinically meaningful efficacy results.
-Oral brepocitinib’s safety database includes over 1,000 exposed subjects and suggests a safety profile similar to those of approved JAK inhibitors.
+Brepocitinib has been evaluated in seven successful Phase 2 studies that have generated clinically meaningful efficacy results.
+Brepocitinib’s safety database includes over 1,400 exposed subjects and patients and suggests a safety profile similar to those of approved JAK inhibitors.

 Priovant is developing brepocitinib across multiple severe autoimmune diseases with few approved therapies and pathobiologies aligned with the distinctive benefits of dually inhibiting both TYK2 and JAK1.
-The company’s lead indications are dermatomyositis and systemic lupus erythematosus (SLE).
-Priovant recently initiated VALOR, a single registrational Phase 3 study evaluating brepocitinib in dermatomyositis patients, with top-line results expected in the second half of 2025.
-An ongoing study in SLE designed to serve as one of two registrational studies is expected to generate top-line results in the second half of 2023.
-Priovant is also developing brepocitinib in hidradenitis suppurativa, an inflammatory skin disease, and non-infectious uveitis, an inflammatory ocular disease.
+Priovant is currently running the VALOR Study, a single registrational Phase 3 trial evaluating brepocitinib in dermatomyositis patients, with top-line results expected in 2025.
+Priovant is also expecting to initiate a Phase 3 program in non-infectious uveitis (NIU) in the second half of 2024, following successful results from the Phase 2 NEPTUNE Study.

 ABOUT DERMATOMYOSITIS